MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 ## .create materialized-view

 Creating a materialized view requires [Database Admin](../access-control/role-based-authorization.md) permissions.
 The principal creating the view automatically becomes the admin of the view.
-For more information, see [materialized view principals](materialized-view-principals.md).
+For more information, see [materialized view security roles and permissions](materialized-view-overview.md#security-roles-and-permissions).

 Once the view is created, materialization constantly happens in the background, as needed.
 Use the [Show materialized-view](materialized-view-show-commands.md#show-materialized-view)command to retrieve information about the health of the view.